-There are few better places to visit on a vacation than Australia, but, for many around the world, getting to the island continent quickly and easily may be a bit of hassle.
-However, that’s where movies can come in really handy.
+There are few better places to visit on a vacation than Australia, but, for many around the world, getting to the island continent quickly and easily may be a bit of a hassle.
+However, that’s where movies set in Australia can come in really handy.

 Great films have the ability to transport us somewhere new, and sometimes they can even influence or inspire our travel plans.
 That’s what the movies on this list do, and we’d be shocked if, after you’ve seen them all, you’re not imagining yourself on a trip down under sometime soon.

 Have you seen the movies on this list?
 Do you feel yourself called to the country after watching them?
 Or, maybe you’re Australian yourself and you’re reading this list with a frown on your face.
 Do these accurately represent Australia?
 Or, if they don’t, do they at least give a good enough idea of the country to inspire someone else to travel there?
 Read the list below and decide for yourself!

 Wondering where to watch?
 It depends on where you live in the world and which streaming services you have.
 We link to the streaming service we watch on in each case - be it Netflix, Amazon Prime, Apple TV+, or elsewhere.